Cieneguilla

 Cieneguilla is one of the 43 districts that make up the Lima Province.
 It is located in the easternmost area of the province and is one of the few districts left that is not already completely urbanized.

 Boundaries

-It borders on the east with the Huarochirí Province in the Lima Region, to the south and west with the Pachacamac District, to the north with the Ate and Chaclacayo districts.
+It borders on the east with the Huarochirí Province in the Lima Region, to the south and west with the Pachacámac District, to the north with the Ate and Chaclacayo districts.

 General

 The main access route is a highway emanating from La Molina District.

 The district, founded by its first Mayor, Mr. Otakar Lukac, is found in the Lurín River valley.
 In this river, until the 1980s, a large amount of shrimp could be found.
 The Lurín River valley is the only one of the three valleys of Lima (Rimac River valley - Chillón River valley — Lurín River valley, that has not been devastated by the unregulated and unplanned urban growth of Lima.
 In this sense, the valley in general and Cienguilla, in particular, still have wild areas, nature, and many more attractive landscapes.